The ODPP's Witness Assistance Service

 As well as helping you feel ready to give evidence, we can keep you updated on the progress of the court case you’re involved in, refer you to other services, and help you in other ways (see How we can support you below).

-We are based in the ODPP’s head office in Sydney and in all its regional offices.
+We are based in the ODPP’s offices in Sydney and throughout regional NSW.

 WAS’s involvement finishes when a court matter ends.
 We can then refer you to on-going community services.

 WAS officers are not lawyers, so can't give legal advice.